Year 11 Tutoring Helps Student Land Scholarship, And A Grades!

 For some students, a pass is equivalent to their own personal failing.
 Students who were once ‘A’ grade students would be more than dissatisfied with receiving a ‘C’.
 These students have personal goals that exceed the ordinary and hope to achieve what others have not.
 Grade reductions only diminish their desire to go above and beyond the regular student.

 We’ve encountered students falling from ‘A’ grades to ‘C’ grades more times than we can count.
-The struggle that follows is rebuilding the positive, growth mindset of these students to believe, once more, than they are capable of being ‘A’ grade students.
+The struggle that follows is rebuilding the positive, growth mindset of these students to believe, once more, that they are capable of being ‘A’ grade students.
+Learn more about our high school tutoring services here.

 For Year 11 student Matthew Bungate, this fall resulted in him temporarily losing his academic scholarship before regaining it with the assistance of Academic Personal Trainer Keelan Hood.
 At the start of 2018, Matthew’s grades began to drop significantly which resulted in the withdrawal of his academic scholarship.